 Attendance to and completion of the BISHCMC bespoke Korean pre-IBDP Study Sessions in Terms 1 and 2 of Year 11, achieving an A or B grade based on the BIS system.
-The Study Sessions will run on Monday and Friday in Term 1, and Monday in Term 2.
+The Study Sessions will run 2 times in Term 1, and 1 time in Term 2.